lsst-dm/dmtn-183/index.rst

 At a high level, the proposal is to store raw alert packets, compressed with gzip, in an object store.
 All packets can be retrieved by ID.
-Queries which search the alert database can be performed by querying the PPDB to get IDs of alert packets, and then requesting the packets by ID from the object store.
+Queries which search the alert database can be performed by querying the PPDB to get IDs of alert packets, and then requesting the packets by ID from an HTTP frontend to the object store.
+A lightweight Python client library will simplify this access.

 Alert packets are prefixed with an identifer for the Avro schema that was used to encode them, and those schemas are also stored in the object store by ID.